rhaamo/pikon/README.md

 # Copyright

-- Everything under docs/ are under their own (GPL2 for gicon, non-specified for the rest)
+Everything under docs/ are under their own (GPL2 for gicon, non-specified for the rest) and out of the scope of the utils.

+Everything under ext/ are external libraries not packaged that we uses.

+For our code:
-- Our code is MIT
+- MIT licensed
+- Some files has been used from 'N90 Buddy for Palm' by Ken Hancock